SidneyNemzer/snippets/README.md

 # Snippets

-Chrome extension that syncs snippets to browsers that you're logged into
+Chrome extension that allows you to create and edit Javascript code snippets, which are synced to all your computers

-> **Status: Pre-MVP**
+> **Status: MVP**
-> I'm still implementing MVP features.
-Check back in a week or two for a working version.
+> MVP features have been implemented.
+It will be available on the store in a day or two

 [View the MVP in the roadmap file](roadmap.md)